Megus/whdefquest/README.md

 ## NPC interaction helper functions

-#### ```engine.show_dialogue(dialogue)```
+#### ```defquest.show_dialogue(dialogue)```

 When you need to show a dialogue during an interaction with an NPC, you call this function and pass a dialogue table.
-Dialogue table format is up to you, because whDefQuest doesn't provide any predefined GUI implementation, but the demo project uses the following format:
+Dialogue table format is up to you, because whDefQuest doesn't provide any predefined GUI implementation.
+The demo project uses the following format:

 ```lua
 {